ISAITB/docs-tdl/source/handlers/index.rst

 Another important distinction for handlers is whether they are **built-in** within the test bed software or **external**.
 For handlers that relate to domain-specific operations, the norm is to externalise them as remotely callable services.
-Nonetheless several common tasks that are frequently encountered in test cases are also available as built-in capabilities of the test engine.
+Nonetheless several common tasks that are frequently encountered in test cases are also available as built-in test engine capabilities.

 In the sections that follow you can find:

 * The supported :ref:`built-in handlers<handlers-predefined-handlers>` covering common tasks encountered in test cases.
-* The list of :ref:`reusable external services <handlers-reusable-handlers>` maintained by the Test Bed (also usable locally as components).
+* The list of :ref:`reusable external services <handlers-reusable-handlers>` maintained by the Test Bed team (also usable locally as components).
 * Guidelines to implement :ref:`custom external services <handlers-custom-handlers>` to cover project-specific needs.

 .. _handlers-implementation: